LGBTQ rights in San Marino: Discrimination protections and hate crime laws

 In November 2019, during the country's Universal Periodic Review, San Marino accepted recommendations from Liechtenstein, Luxembourg and Mexico to outlaw discrimination on the basis of gender identity.

 Military service

-The Sammarinese Armed Forces does not explicitly ban LGBT people from serving.
+The Sammarinese Armed Forces does not explicitly ban LGBTQ people from serving.
 The code of conduct of the police force prohibits unfair discrimination in recruitment.
 Furthermore, police officials are trained to properly respond to and identify discrimination, whether in public or within the police force itself.

 Blood donation

 Gay and bisexual men are allowed to donate blood in San Marino.

 Living conditions

-Until recently LGBT people in San Marino went unnoticed, with very few public debates or discussions involving the issue of LGBT rights, either in the media, society in general or politics.
-When LGBT groups in San Marino asked the government to recognize 17 May as the International Day Against Homophobia, Transphobia and Biphobia in the early 2000s, their proposition was rejected.
+Until recently LGBTQ people in San Marino went unnoticed, with very few public debates or discussions involving the issue of LGBTQ rights, either in the media, society in general or politics.
+When LGBTQ groups in San Marino asked the government to recognize 17 May as the International Day Against Homophobia, Transphobia and Biphobia in the early 2000s, their proposition was rejected.

-The country's sex education programme, accompanied by emotional education programmes, expressly provide for knowledge of LGBT rights.
-The "Curriculum of education to citizenship" also provides for knowledge of LGBT matters.
+The country's sex education programme, accompanied by emotional education programmes, expressly provide for knowledge of LGBTQ rights.
+The "Curriculum of education to citizenship" also provides for knowledge of LGBTQ matters.

-There are occasionally reports of violence and hate crimes directed at the LGBT community in San Marino.
+There are occasionally reports of violence and hate crimes directed at the LGBTQ community in San Marino.
 In June 2019, the electorate voted with 71% to outlaw discrimination on the basis of sexual orientation.
 In 2022, with the election of Paolo Rondelli to the office of Captain Regent, San Marino became the first country in modern history with an openly homosexual head of state.